BonnierNews/react-native-3d-model-view/README.md

 `$ react-native link react-native-3d-model-view`

-The lib also have peer dependencies of `react-native-zip-archive`, `react-native-fetch-blob` and `react-native-fs`.
+The lib also have peer dependencies of `react-native-zip-archive`, `rn-fetch-blob` and `react-native-fs`.
 Make sure that you `yarn add` and `react-native link` them to.

 ## Usage